gavinyork/zephyr3d/libs/scene/src/animation/spring/README.md

 # Spring Physics System

-A particle-spring based physics simulation system for Zephyr3D, designed for hair and cloth effects.
+A particle-spring based physics simulation system for Zephyr3D, designed for hair, cloth, and multi-chain effects.

 ## Overview